doc4d/4d-web-studio/docs/web-form-editor/rendering.md

 title: Rendering Webforms
 ---

-At runtime, WebForms are generated and interpreted by a built-in renderer engine.
+At runtime, Webforms are generated and interpreted by a built-in renderer engine.
 No additional Javascript or React code is required.

-Each webform has its own URL on the web server, and the rendering engine communicates with the 4D Web Server using REST Requests.
+Each Webform has its own URL on the web server, and the rendering engine communicates with the 4D Web Server using REST Requests.

 ## Configuration